ReconCycle/raspberry_reconcycle_init/README.md

 cd $HOME/reconcycle_config/
 ```

-Set name of your tool (this is then the name for ros namespace).
+### Set the name of your tool (this will later be the name for the ROS namespace).

-Open the folowing file in editor and write the name that you chose
+Open the following file in an editor and write the name you have chosen
 ```sh
 nano node_name.txt
 ```

-Set ROS_MASTER_URI
+### Set ROS_MASTER_URI

-Open the folowing file in editor and correct to the IP of computer that will run your ROS master
+Open the following file in an editor and correct to the IP of computer that will run your ROS master
 ```sh
 nano master_link.txt
 ```

-Restart raspberry (or docker) for activating new settings
+Restart Raspberry (or docker) for activating new settings

 [CHECK](http://wiki.ros.org/ROS/NetworkSetup) network configuration if AF_INET error!